-To really have a radiant and glowing skin your skin has to be nourished from the inside out!
-This is the fundamental approach needed to have a better, clearer and healthier skin.
+To have radiant and glowing skin, your skin has to be nourished from the inside out!
+This is the fundamental approach needed to have better, clearer, and healthier skin.

-The major mistake people do, in their effort to improve their skin, is to use creams and lotions on their skin.
-If you use natural solutions without parabens, phthalates, formaldehyde and other toxic ingredients it will certainly benefit your skin.
-But, it will not dramatically improve it.
+The significant mistake people do, in their effort to improve their skin, is to use creams and lotions on their skin.
+If you use natural solutions without parabens, phthalates, formaldehyde, and other toxic ingredients, it will certainly benefit your skin.
+But, there are also different ways you can get glowing skin.

 When cleansing your skin, be sure to remove the cleanser with a warm wet washcloth and repeat as many times as needed to remove makeup, sweat, and debris from your skin.

 You can use; argan oil, coconut oil aloe, or arnica extract.
 These are good examples of natural cleansers for your skin.
 There are also natural skincare brands to find online.

 You can use natural home products to moisturize your skin.